General Dealer Questions

 - Reserve a hotel room.
 The Westin tends to sell out very quickly; you should plan on booking your room as soon as hotel reservations open.

-- Pay your dealer’s fee:
+- Pay your dealer’s fee: first table

 You will receive confirmation from Arisia Dealers Liaison that we have received your dealer's fee and confirmation from Arisia Registration that they have processed your membership registrations.
 If you do not receive these confirmations please contact the Dealer Liaison.